review-of-financial-studies/template-stata/README.md

 #### Computational Details

-The code was last run on a **standard desktop machine with MacOS with internet connection and at least 100MB of free space**.
+The code was last run on a **standard desktop machine with MacOS with an internet connection and at least 100MB of free space**.

 ## Description of Programs/Code